RPasecky/RPasecky.github.io/_posts/2018-1-19-Playgrounds-with-CocoaPods.md

 Debugging Tools:

 Playgrounds are trying to do a lot at once and can get hung up in some areas that normal, compiled code tested on a device would not.
 I've tried to list common issues and solutions below.
 If you followed all the steps in this project and you are not getting it to work, try the steps below.
-They're a good checklist for cleaning out the crud that can accumulate in XCode and interfere with your Playground.
+They're a good checklist for cleaning out the crud that can accumulate in Xcode and interfere with your Playground.
 If you run into anything else, submit a pull request and I'll look into adding it.

 Issue: Cannot import the framework I created.
 There can be a whole number of reasons for this.